New Jersey Route 81

-It was legislated in 1966 to run parallel to the New Jersey Turnpike from exit 13 until North Avenue, where it would turn northwest and intersect U.S. Route 1/9 near the airport.
+It was legislated in 1966 to run parallel to the New Jersey Turnpike from exit 13 until North Avenue, where it would turn northwest and intersect US 1/9 near the airport.
 The routing was eventually shifted to begin from a new interchange along the New Jersey Turnpike.
 A total of $50 million in funding was allocated for the road and the Port Authority of New York and New Jersey was responsible for designing the road.
 The state had wanted the port authority to pay for construction; however it was ruled that they could not build the road.
 Construction on Route 81 took place between 1979 and 1982.

 Route description

 Route 81 is a freeway for its entire length through Elizabeth in Union County.
-It southern terminus is at the toll plaza for exit 13A of the New Jersey Turnpike (Interstate 95), near The Mills at Jersey Gardens shopping mall and Elizabeth Center power center.
+It southern terminus is at the toll plaza for exit 13A of the New Jersey Turnpike (I-95), near The Mills at Jersey Gardens shopping mall and Elizabeth Center power center.
 The route heads north from this interchange as a four-lane a 40 mph freeway maintained by the New Jersey Turnpike Authority.
-A short distance north of the toll plaza, the route comes to an interchange with County Route 624 (North Avenue), which serves the aforementioned shopping areas as well as the Port Newark-Elizabeth Marine Terminal.
+A short distance north of the toll plaza, the route comes to an interchange with County Route 624 (CR 624, North Avenue), which serves the aforementioned shopping areas as well as the Port Newark-Elizabeth Marine Terminal.

 Route 81 heads northwest, running in between the travel lanes of North Avenue for a distance, with industrial areas located to the southwest and Newark Liberty International Airport to the northeast.
 Upon splitting from North Avenue, Route 81 features a northbound ramp to Newark Liberty International Airport and has an interchange with Dowd Avenue.
-From here, the route continues along the airport property with three northbound lanes and two southbound lanes maintained by the New Jersey Department of Transportation before reaching its terminus at U.S. Routes 1 and 9 just south of the Elizabeth–Newark city line.
+From here, the route continues along the airport property with three northbound lanes and two southbound lanes maintained by the New Jersey Department of Transportation before reaching its terminus at US 1/9 just south of the Elizabeth–Newark city line.
 South of the terminus, ramps allow Route 81 traffic to access either the local or express lanes of US 1/9 as well as Newark Liberty International Airport.